brad-steward/wa_css_builder/README.md

 ### 5. Rinse and repeat

-Leave it running in your terminal window and make changes to any of the `.scss` files.
+Leave it running in your terminal window and make changes to any of the `.scss` files in `anvil`.
 The `tongs` files will automatically update when you save!
 If you have to close the terminal window, just open a new one from this same directory and run `gulp hammer` again.

 ## SCSS and SASS